What you’re actually paying for, and why the bill keeps growing

 | Light | 10 | 0 min | ~11 GB |

-A team of just 5 intensive users will burn through 100 GB in roughly two months.
-At Salesforce’s overage rate of ~$5/GB/month, that team is looking at hundreds of dollars in extra storage charges every single month, before the rest of the org’s file activity is even factored in.
+Scale that to a team and the numbers get uncomfortable fast.
+Five intensive users will burn through 100 GB in about two months.
+At Salesforce’s list overage rate, that team alone is looking at hundreds of dollars in monthly storage charges before the rest of the org is factored in.

 Common Workarounds (And Why They Fall Short)